School of Society and Community

 Why choose this course?

-The course aims to equip candidates to demonstrate to the relevant statutory Supervisory Bodies that they have the relevant skills, knowledge and values to act as Best Interest Assessors under the Mental Capacity Act (2005) as amended by the Mental Health Act (2007) and to carry out any other assessments related to a potential deprivation of liberty that they are eligible to conduct.
+The course aims to equip candidates to demonstrate to the relevant statutory supervisory bodies that they have the relevant skills, knowledge and values to act as Best Interest Assessors.
+This role is defined under the Mental Capacity Act 2005 and The Mental Capacity (Deprivation of Liberty: Standard Authorisations, Assessments and Ordinary Residence) Regulations 2008.

 What happens on the course?